-During his many campaigns both on the Eastern front and in the West, Wittmann was to make a name for himself with his exceptional skill and bravery, and would highly respected both by his colleagues and superiors and acknowleged after the war for his achievements by his former enemies.
-While his skill had been recognised on the harsh battlefields on the Eastern Front, his exploits during the Normandy campaign of 1944 – and the famous assault at Villers-Bocage – were to elevate him to the status of a legend.
+On both on the Eastern front and in the West, Wittmann had made a name for himself with his exceptional skill and bravery.
+Highly respected by his colleagues and superiors, he was also acknowledged after the war by many of his former enemies.
+Having established his reputation on the Eastern Front, Wittmann’s exploits during the Normandy campaign of 1944 created a legend.

-This site is dedicated to this matchless warrior, who like many others in the Waffen-SS would be posthumously tarred with the sweeping brush wielded at the Nürnberg courts.
-The narrative you will find here is part of an attempt not to whitewash the wartime record of the Waffen-SS nor rehabilitate the ideology on which it was founded, but to bring the contemporary historical record in line with the facts.
-Michael Wittmann, like the vast majority of his compatriots in the Waffen-SS, would have nothing to do with war crimes or atrocities: he was simply a soldier like any other – Ein Soldat wie die Anderen auch.
+This site is not an attempt to whitewash the wartime record of the Waffen-SS, but to bring the contemporary historical record in line with the facts.
+Wittmann, like many of his compatriots, had nothing to do with war crimes or atrocities.
+He was simply a soldier like any other – Ein Soldat wie die Anderen auch.

-This site is an historical resource, and as such is not representative of any political persuasion or ideology.
+This site is an historical resource, and is not representative of any political persuasion or ideological position.
 It is dedicated to all of the victims of the Second World War, among them Michael Wittmann and his crew.

 Rick D. Joshua

 Writer & Creator